sylvainhalle/Bullwinkle/README.md

 Defining a grammar                                               {#grammar}
 ------------------

-The grammar must be [LL(k)](http://en.wikipedia.org/wiki/LL_parser).
+For Bullwinkle to work, the grammar must be [LL(k)](http://en.wikipedia.org/wiki/LL_parser).
 Roughly, this means that it must not contain a production rules of the form `<S> := <S> something`.
 Trying to parse such a rule by recursive descent causes an infinite recursion (which will throw a ParseException when the maximum recursion depth is reached).